subvisual/subvisual.com/src/posts/2020-12-18-submonthly-1-2020-its-a-wrap/index.md

   ventures on their [annual report][portugal-fintech-annual-report], making us even prouder of the road we've been tracing;

-* Subvisual Universe' members are also growing: [Utrust] acquired [Hold] and keeps adding new merchants to their list, [Sioslife] launches [Seninc] - an innovative tablet specially designed for our elder friends and family, and [Coverflex] prepares to onboard their first customers on a revolutionary solution for compensation, managing benefits, discounts, and insurance that makes it easy for companies and people to make the most of what they get;
+* Subvisual Universe' members are also growing: [Utrust] launched [Hold] and keeps adding new merchants to their list, [Sioslife] brings out [Seninc] &mdash; an innovative tablet specially designed for our elder friends and family &mdash;, and [Coverflex] prepares to onboard their first customers on a revolutionary solution for compensation, managing benefits, discounts, and insurance that makes it easy for companies and people to make the most of what they get;

 * Subvisual Live Talks invited 14 guests.
 We had the pleasure of leading conversations with such amazing people as [Netlify]'s Principal Developer